artembark/city_info_guide/README.md

 ## Suggests API
 Schedule api needs to have city codes in request.
-For converting human readable city names to codes suggestions api is used.
+Suggestions api is used for converting human readable city names to codes.

 ## Packages used